 If you’ve ever wondered what goes behind that small yet sturdy dental crown of yours, this article (and a bonus behind-the-scenes video from our lab) will tell you more.

 In Singapore, there are various materials that a dental crown can be made of - these include all ceramic or all-porcelain, porcelain-fused-to-metal, all-resin, metal or zirconia.

 For people allergic to metals, the best material to use for a dental crown is ceramic or porcelain.

 Crowns made from either of these components closely mimic the colour of natural teeth.

 Due to their ability to bond, they are usually more conservative in trimming your tooth.

-Porcelain and ceramic crowns do not last as long compared to their metal or resin counterparts
+Porcelain or ceramic crowns do not last as long as compared to their metal or resin counterparts.

-Most are slightly stronger than pure ceramic and pure porcelain crowns.
+Most are slightly stronger than pure ceramic or pure porcelain crowns.

 They can wear teeth that rub against it and the metal portion of the crown (which appears as a dark line) may be more obvious especially when gums recede.

 Mix of different plastic materials, most budget friendly.